nschloe/pygmsh/doc/index.rst

 and finally volumes (using the Volume command or by extruding surfaces).

-These geometrical entities are called “elementary” in Gmsh’s jargon, and are assigned identification numbers (stricly positive) when they are created:
+These geometrical entities are called “elementary” in Gmsh’s jargon, and are assigned identification numbers (strictly positive) when they are created:

 1. Each elementary point must possess a unique identification number;
 2. Each elementary line must possess a unique identification number;